 Midwest Fetal Care Center offers mothers with high-risk pregnancy and babies with abnormal conditions a continuum of care that is among the best in the nation.
 From evaluation and diagnosis to fetal surgery and follow-up care, our fetal program offers mothers and babies all the experts and technology they will need in one convenient location.

 We believe every baby deserves a chance to thrive.
 Advances in fetal medicine now allow us to successfully treat many congenital diseases and other high-risk conditions before your baby is even born.
-If your doctor identifies an abnormality or condition in your baby, you can expect exceptional care and guidance from Midwest Fetal Care Center, a collaboration between Children’s Minnesota and Allina Health.
+If your doctor identifies an abnormality or condition in your baby, you can expect exceptional care and guidance from the Michael and Ann Ciresi Midwest Fetal Care Center, a collaboration between Children’s Minnesota and Allina Health.
 Midwest Fetal Care Center brings together a team of highly trained experts in maternal-fetal medicine and pediatric care that will support you and your baby every step of the way, from diagnosis to recovery.

 Identical twins share more than just looks with TTTS – Brody and Cooper thrive after beating a rare complication.